AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 You can use the following Commerce features to assist in product discovery.

 - **Product Recommendations** - Displays AI-fueled product recommendations based on shopper behavior, trends, product similarity and more.
 When combined with your Adobe Commerce catalog, product recommendations deliver a highly engaging, relevant, and personalized experience.
-Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview.html).
+[Learn more](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview.html).

-- **Live Search** - Uses AI ranking algorithms to personalize and optimize search results based on shopper's on-site behavioral actions, boosting search relevance and conversion.
+- **Live Search** - Uses AI ranking algorithms to personalize and optimize search results based on a shopper's on-site behavioral actions, boosting search relevance and conversion.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview.html).

 - **Category Merchandising** - Accessed from the Live Search Admin, category merchandising uses AI to automatically rerank the sequence of products on each category page to boost relevance and conversion for every shopper.
 You can create and manage AI-powered rules to automatically rerank product sequencing on category pages according to shopper actions and affinities.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-admin/category-merch.html).